Payment of the Mandatory Health Fee (MHF) allows students unlimited primary care visits at no additional cost.

 - Psychiatry: Appointments are available with a psychiatrist (referrals by Health Center clinicians or Counseling Services required).

 - Sports Medicine: Care for sports-related and orthopedic problems is provided.
 Referral by a Health Center clinician is not required.

 - Travel Care: Comprehensive travel health consultation (45-minute appointment) is available to reduce risks of illness and accidents when traveling abroad.
 Download the Travel Medical Consult Questionnaire.
 This form needs to be printed, completed, and faxed to (408)924-7786 for the student's travel consultation with the MD or NP.
-(Adobe Acrobat Reader is need to download this form).
-The fee for a comprehensive travel consultation is $25.
+(Adobe Acrobat Reader is needed to download this form).
+The fee for a comprehensive travel consultation is $18.

 - Laboratory: Many laboratory tests can be performed in the Health Center Laboratory free of charge.
 Outside laboratory procedures have varying fees.